kduncanwelke/Amble-Cat/README.md

 If you experience trouble using the app, have any questions, or simply want to contact me, you can contact me via email at kduncanwelke@gmail.com.
 I will be happy to discuss this project.

 ## Acknowledgement
 Some inspiration for this app came from a group of friends - my thanks go out to them for helping provide thoughts that led to this app coming to realization.
 Sounds for this app came from [Zapsplat](http://zapsplat.com), and Mark DiAngelo and Popup Pixels on [Soundbible](http://soundbible.com).
+[Dogica Pixel](https://www.dafont.com/dogica.font) font by Roberto Mocci.